MSeidelFed/RandodiStats/README.md

 Finally, colour defines the color of the distribution line in the graph.

-The funtion returns a matrix with the kurtosis and square of skewness values for the random distributions in order to plot them if you want.
-Secondly it returns a plot with the distribution of your variables as compared to the positions of the shape distribution chosen by you.
+The function returns a matrix with the kurtosis and square of skewness values for the random distributions in order to plot them if you want.
+Secondly, it returns a plot with the distribution of your variables as compared to the positions of the shape distribution chosen by you.